dharmafly/noodle/README.md

 section of the site.
 Subsequent entries will be inserted in the Reference section.

-Pages
+Posts
 -----

-All documentation pages should be put in the *_pages* directory.
+All documentation sections should be put in the *_posts* directory.
 These must have the format `YYYY-MM-DD-{postname}.md` (as we use Jekyll).
 The posts will be ordered by date when inserted.

 The format used doesn't have to be a real date (e.g. `0000-{section}-{chapter}-{postname}`, `0000-03-01-examples.md`).